dmfay/massive-js/docs/queries.md

 The `find`, `findOne`, and `count` functions form a consistent API for data retrieval with criteria and options. `where` offers total flexibility if you need to hand-write a `WHERE` clause for cases where criteria objects aren't sufficient (for example, testing concatenation or math on a field). `search` handles full-text search across multiple columns.

-All query functions which take [options objects](/options) may use options for `SELECT` statements and general results processing.
+All query functions except `count` may take [options objects](/options).
+Valid options are those for `SELECT` statements and general results processing.
 One especially useful option with query functions is `stream`, which, when true, will return results as a stream instead of an array.
 This allows you to start reading and handling data immediately, but the connection will remain open until the stream is terminated.

 ## find